epoiesen/source/source/_posts/the-melian-dilemma-remaking-thucydides-response2.md

 <b id="f20">20</b>  Note the difference between the single reply of the Melians who do not yield to this one thing = “nothing” (οὐδὲν), as opposed to the Athenians at 1.139.2 who do not yield to multiple things = “to any of these” (οὔτε τἆλλα). [↩](#a20)

 ## Bibliography

+Beard, M. (2010).
+"Which Thucydides Can You Trust?" _The New York Review of Books_ September 30, 2010.

 Bosworth, A. B. (1993).
 "The Humanitarian Aspect of the Melian Dialogue". _JHS_, 113, 30-44.